Email marketing

 Send more than one email (sometimes)

 If you’re thinking, for example, of an egg hunt campaign, why limit it to a single email?
-You can hide eggs or hints in every April email until Easter and get a greater open rate in your basket.
+You can hide eggs or hints in every April email until Easter and boost opens and clicks across the campaign.
 You can even send the next emails only to those who found the first one using a drip campaign.

 Personalize for effectiveness